Subscribe and Receive Updates!

 It might be possible maybe but that would mean to find the required files manually, and if they exist theres a chance it might work but can’t guarantee that since i haven’t been able to test it on Windows Vista.

-Thank you for this quick tutorial on how to free up memory.
+16. Thank you for this quick tutorial on how to free up memory.
 It works like a charm.
 Kudos

 That was to easy.
 Thanks for sharing it!
 And this is an excellent post.

-Larry Miller Said,
+18. Larry Miller says

 The author has misunderstood the function of this command.
 By default, Windows schedules a number of system maintenance tasks that are run during idle time every 3 days.
 These are the “idle tasks”.
 Running the command starts these tasks now, even if the system is not idle.
 This can impact application performance.